-The application for a unitary certificate shall be lodged with the Office.
+The application for a unitary certificate and, where applicable, the application for an extension of the duration of a unitary certificate, shall be lodged with the Office.

-Examination of the admissibility of a centralised application for a unitary certificate
+Examination of the admissibility of an application for a unitary certificate

-- 1. The Office shall examine the following: - (a) whether the application for a unitary certificate complies with Article 9; - (b) whether the application complies with Article 8; - (c) whether the application fee referred to in Article 29(1) has been paid within the prescribed period. - 2.
+- 1. The Office shall examine the following: - (a) whether the application for a unitary certificate complies with Article 9; - (b) whether the application complies with Article 8; - (c) whether the application fee referred to in Article 31(1) has been paid within the prescribed period. - 2.
 Where the centralised application does not satisfy the requirements referred to in paragraph 1, the Office shall request the applicant to take the measures necessary to satisfy those requirements, and shall set a deadline for such compliance. - 3.
 Where the fee referred to in paragraph 1, point (c), has not been paid or has not been paid in full, the Office shall inform the applicant accordingly. - 4.
 If the applicant does not satisfy the requirements referred to in paragraph 1 within the deadline referred to in paragraph 2, the Office shall reject the application for a unitary certificate.